ccaicedo/SCMBAT/README.md

 - The *Octave* folder contains scripts written in octave for SCMBAT operations
 - The *Models* folder contains an example of a SCM for a transmitter and a receiver which can be loaded and explored in SCMBAT.
 - The *libraries* folder contains jar libraries required by SCMBAT
-- The MaxPow.sh and TotPow.sh are required for adequate execution of compatibility computations in SCMBAT
+- The MaxPow.sh and TotPow.sh files are required for adequate execution of compatibility computations in SCMBAT
+- The HomeDirectoryPath.txt file.
+This file should be updated to contain the directory path of your installation of SCMBAT.

 ### Executing the code – environment setup
 If you have compiled the Java code and want to execute it (i.e. an executable JAR file), please note that the following elements should be present in the same directory where you have your executable